confluentinc/examples/microservices-orders/docs/index.rst

    - Exercise 0: Run end-to-end demo

 #.
-After you have successfully run the full solution, go through each of the execises in the tutorial to better understand the basic principles of streaming applications:
+After you have successfully run the full solution, go through each of the execises 1-7 to better understand the basic principles of streaming applications:

    - Exercise 1: Persist events
    - Exercise 2: Event-driven applications